Dodogama/Adventures-as-a-CS-Minor/README.md

 # Adventures-as-a-CS-Minor
-Nothing like some good ole' Java :^)
+Nothing like some good ole' Java :rofl: